The next JN meeting will be on September 6.

 The Joined Nations (JN) is a yearlong classroom activity.
-It is a rough simulation of the United Nations.
-You, the students, take on the roles of diplomatic representatives from a country.
-Your job is to make friends, keep the world safe and at peace, and, of course, be the country with the most wealth in the end.
+It is a rough simulation of the United Nations and a bit of a nation building simulator.
+You, the students, take on the roles of diplomatic representatives/leaders from a country.
+Your job is to develop your country by gaining resources, developing your country, and making friends while keeping the world safe and at peace.
+At the end of the year, the winner is the country with the most wealth.

 Why are we doing this?
 Well, first, it is fun!
 It is also a way to get you to learn about what is happening in the world around you.
 Most importantly though, it gives you a hands-on experience of how democracy, the UN, and government works in real life and how conflicting values and interests make compromise and cooperation so difficult.